 Whether you're thinking of beginning a career as an elementary educator or are already working in a classroom and hope to become the teacher of record, Lasell's Master of Education in Elementary Education program will provide rich professional experience and the required licensure to position you to effect real change in the lives of students.

-Note: Your program may lead to professional licensure which is valid in the state of Massachusetts.
+Note: Lasell offers licensure and non-licensure degree programs in education that are designed to meet the licensure requirements in the state of Massachusetts.
 Licensure may be valid in other states but may require additional steps and cannot be guaranteed.
-To learn more about other state licensure reciprocity please visit the NC SARA Professional Licensure Directory
+To learn more about licensure requirements in other states, please visit the Licensure Disclosure page.

 At Lasell, our curriculum provides you with the foundation of elementary education, research, evaluation, and education policy and will prepare you with teaching strategies to become a highly effective licensed educator.